nicknovitski/modifiers/README.md

 It may or may not be a good idea, but at least now it's easy to unambiguously indicate and enforce!

-First, a method modified by `command` will always return nil.
+First, a method modified by `command` will always return `self`.
 It's as trivial as it sounds.

 Conversely (?), a method modified by `query` will never change the state of anything non-global and in-process.
 This is also trivial, but it might seem